NiceDesarrollo/graiseToPrompt/README.md

-## Simple prompt romantic from a jewelry images selecting a category for a better response.
+## Simple prompt romantic from a jewelry images selecting a category for a better response